Back to all blogs

 A food intolerance is a delayed response (often 24–48 hours) that causes discomfort but is not life-threatening.

 At Blue Horizon, we offer an IgG Food Intolerance Test by ELISA (currently listed at £134.25).
 This test analyses 282 foods and drinks.
-It is important to note that IgG testing is a debated area of science; we do not use it to "diagnose" an allergy.
-Instead, we frame it as a tool to help you structure a time-limited elimination and reintroduction diet.
-By identifying foods that may be triggering a "Borderline" or "Elevated" IgG response, you can reduce the inflammatory load on your body, which may support better thyroid health.
+We use this as a tool to help you structure a time-limited elimination and reintroduction diet, reducing the inflammatory load on your body to support better thyroid health.

 The Blue Horizon Method: A Step-by-Step Approach

-If you suspect your thyroid is the culprit despite "normal" results, we recommend a structured journey.
-This prevents "test-hopping" and ensures you have the best data to share with your GP.
+If you suspect your thyroid is the culprit despite "normal" results, we recommend a structured journey to ensure you have the best data to share with your GP.

-- TPO and Tg Antibodies: To check for silent autoimmunity (Hashimoto's).
+• TPO and Tg Antibodies: To check for silent autoimmunity.

 Practical Scenarios: When "Normal" Isn't Enough

-You have high-stress levels and poor sleep.
-Your GP says your TSH is 3.8 mIU/L (Normal).
-However, a full panel reveals your Reverse T3 is elevated.
-This suggests your body is intentionally slowing down your metabolism to protect you from the effects of chronic stress.
-The solution isn't just "more thyroid hormone"—it's stress management and supporting your adrenal health.
+• Scenario A: The "Tired but Wired" Professional: Your GP says your TSH is 3.8 mIU/L (Normal), but a full panel reveals your Reverse T3 is elevated.
+This suggests your body is slowing your metabolism to protect you from chronic stress.

 Helping Your GP Help You

-We understand that many patients feel nervous about bringing private test results to an NHS GP.
-The key is to present the data as a tool for a "collaborative conversation," not a challenge to their authority.
+We understand that bringing private test results to an NHS GP can feel daunting.
+The key is to present the data as a tool for a collaborative conversation.

-- Be Specific: Instead of saying "I feel tired," say "I have tracked my basal temperature for two weeks and it is consistently low, and my private results show my Free T3 is at the very bottom of the range."
-See our how to get a blood test page for practical steps on collecting and presenting private results.
+• Be Specific: Instead of saying "I feel tired," say "I have tracked my basal temperature for two weeks and it is consistently low, and my private results show my Free T3 is at the very bottom of the range."
+See our how to get a blood test page for practical steps.

-- Ask for a Specialist Referral: If your results show antibodies or low T3, ask if a referral to an Endocrinologist might be appropriate for a "second opinion" on subclinical issues.
+• Ask for a Specialist Referral: If results show antibodies or low T3, ask if an Endocrinology referral is appropriate for a second opinion.

 Conclusion